-125. It is not just introductory courses that have been removed.
-The BOG has removed hundreds of courses from the general education catalog.
-Some university departments have had all of their courses stripped of general education status; notably, at UF, both the Women's Studies and African American Studies programs have lost general education designation for all their courses.
+105. It is not just introductory courses that have been removed.
+Indeed, the BOG has removed hundreds of courses from the general education catalog.
 At FSU, for example, 571 courses were submitted to the BOG to receive general education status.
 As of November 2024, the BOG removed 425 of those courses, approving only 129 courses for general education.

-&lt;sup>75 Manny Diaz, Jr., supra note 71.
+&lt;sup>71 Manny Diaz, Jr., supra note 68.